link2wales.co.uk -

 Wank Williams – Dave Macher’s short lived musical project (1987), tracks incl; Dekin/Belchin/Fartin & Old Shit.

-Wanted – Rock band from Bangor, feat; Colin (gtr), Billy Coxon (drms) Dave (Bandwidth) Jones (voc), Max Hodges (gtr) (Dirty Work, see Gerry Beasley & Ocean Music Scene), and Anton Hobbs (bass).
+Wanted – Rock band from Bangor, feat; Colin (gtr), Billy Coxon (drms) Dave ‘Bandwidth’ Jones (voc), Max Hodges (gtr) (Dirty Work, see Gerry Beasley & Ocean Music Scene), and Anton Hobbs (bass).
 Anton, Dave and Colin went on to form Loose Fish.
-Anton now lives near Aylesbury, and is writing new material with Max for a concept album project under the working title “The Mordecai Project”
+Anton now lives near Aylesbury, and was writing new material with Max for a concept album project under the working title “The Mordecai Project”.
+Max was spotted gigging in Oxford (2016) with 13Burning.

 Warm Data – Bangor electronica label (formed Oct08)